 In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers.
 This guidance is the culmination of the FASB's joint project with the International Accounting Standards Board to clarify the principles for recognizing revenue.
 The core principal of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The guidance provides a five-step process that entities should follow in order to achieve that core principal.
-In August 2015, the FASB issued ASU 2015-14, which deferred the effective date of ASU 2014-09 for an additional year, making the guidance effective for the Company in 2018.
-The guidance can be applied either on a full retrospective basis or on a modified retrospective basis in which the cumulative effect of initially applying the standard is recognized at the date of initial application.
+ASU 2014-09, as amended by ASU 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, ASU 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations, ASU 2016-10, Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical Expedients, becomes effective for the Company in 2018.
+The guidance can be applied either on a full retrospective basis or on a modified retrospective basis in which the cumulative effect of initial application.
 The Company is currently assessing the impact the adoption of this guidance will have on the Company's results of operations.